Principal Investigator: Dr. Peter Berman

 Dr. Donna Spiegelman, Professor of Epidemiologic Methods, Departments of Epidemiology, Biostatistics, and Nutrition.

 Consumer acceptance and preference study (CAPS) on brown and undermilled India rice varieties in Chennai, India.

-Having found in previous studies that the intake of brown rice compared to white is associated with decreased risk of T2 diabetes, Dr. Spiegelman and other HSPH scientists collaborated with the Madras Diabetes Research Foundation (MDRF) to evaluate consumer awareness about the nutritional properties of, and preferences for, whole grains in an urban south Indian population.
+Having found in previous studies that the intake of brown rice compared to white is associated with decreased risk of T2 diabetes, Dr. Spiegelman and other scientists at the School collaborated with the Madras Diabetes Research Foundation (MDRF) to evaluate consumer awareness about the nutritional properties of, and preferences for, whole grains in an urban south Indian population.
 The study also aimed to explore the feasibility of introducing brown rice as a staple for several months in the south Indian diet as a substitute for fully polished rice.

 See here for links to this and other GNET studies.